 Take a VR adventure

-If you like playing video games, then you’ll surely like the option to be the main hero in VR Adventures’ virtual reality.
+If you like playing video games and are looking for things to do in Vegas alone, then you’ll surely like the option to be the main hero in VR Adventures’ virtual reality.
 Their headquarters are at LINQ Promenade and for a small fee, you can choose a virtual reality-based on your preference; you can explore a haunted house, fly over Vegas like Superman or shoot down enemy’s drones.

 Cirque du Soleil

 This one might be a cliché but since you’re in town, Cirque de Soleil is one of the best things to do alone in Vegas.
 Vegas is a city in which the circus is always in town.
 And not just any circus; the largest circus in the world!
 Founded by a group of street performers in 1894, Cirque du Soleil is the largest contemporary circus producer in the world.
 Today, this circus is a synthesis of circus styles from around the world, with its own central theme and storyline